Ben496/Bluetooth-Messenger/README.md

 is to open the app to connect to your PC.
 As of right now, the application supports the following:

--Android 5.0 and Up (Only tested on 5.0 currently) -Windows Vista and Up (Only tested on Windows 10 currently) -Contact matching so computer application displays name of person you are messaging -Previous Messages display so you can see all prior text messaging history on PC side -Message deletion so upon disconnection, all messages saved on computer delete in order
+* Android 5.0 and Up (Only tested on 5.0 currently)
+* Windows Vista and Up (Only tested on Windows 10 currently)
+* Contact matching so computer application displays name of person you are messaging
+* Previous Messages display so you can see all prior text messaging history on PC side
-	to preseve privacy.
+* Message deletion so upon disconnection, all messages saved on computer delete in order to preseve privacy.